Max-Beier/psychedelic-engine/README.md

 I know.

 ### So what comes next?
-* Rewrite core componets with Ash Vulkan Wrapper for more low level control, especially for custom shading with Materials
+* Rewrite core components with the Ash Vulkan wrapper for more low level control, especially for custom shading with Materials
 * Dynamic Materials and Shaders (GLSL) to customize
 * 3D Rendering Pipeline: making Vertex3D intentional
 * Proper Mesh Input: loading all kinds of geometry files